 My thoughts?
 I'm glad you asked.
-Have you purchased a new dishwasher in the past few years?
+Have you purchased a new dishwasher or washing machine in the past few years?
 Guess what comes with the new appliance?
-A complimentary sample bottle of blue rinse aid with a nice postcard advertisement that highly recommends you use this brand of blue rinse aid in their appliance.
+A complimentary sample bottle of blue rinse aid or fabric softener with a nice postcard advertisement that highly recommends you use this brand of blue rinse aid or cuddly fabric softener in their appliance.
 So that makes me wonder if it's all propaganda?
 Hmmmm.

 So this brings me back to the question: Does Vinegar Damage Rubber Seals?
 Maybe, but it seems unlikely.
-If you are unsure of the material of your rubber seals or you don't want to chance it, I recommend the following:
+If you are unsure of the material of your rubber seals or you don't want to chance it, I recommend the following steps in your Dishwasher: